NetSysFire/aban.py/README.md

 ### Will this work with my weechat version?

 Probably.
 This script does not use incredibly complex weechat API incantations.
-It was tested with version `3.0.1`.
+It was tested with version `3.0.1` and `3.1`.

 ### What IRC networks has this been tested with?

-freenode, hackint and OFTC.
+Libera Chat, freenode, hackint and OFTC.
 It will work on any other IRC network which has the same behavior for `/who <nick> %a` and supports `$a:`.

 ### This repo was not touched in a while?
 Is it dead?